oconnor663/jacko.io/posts/async_futures.md

 }
 ```

+Again our non-async `join_all` function returns a struct that implements
+`Future`, and all the real work happens in `Future::poll`.
+There's `Box::pin`
+again, but we'll keep ignoring it.

-[`Vec::retain_mut`] does all the heavy lifting here.
-It takes a closure
+In the `poll` function, [`Vec::retain_mut`] does all the heavy lifting.
+It's a
-argument, calls that closure on each element, and removes the elements that
+standard `Vec` helper method that takes a closure argument, calls that closure
+on each element, and removes the elements that return `false`.[^algorithm] This
-returned `false`.[^algorithm] That means we drop each child future the first
+drops each child future the first time it returns `Ready`.
-time it returns `Ready`, following the rule that we're not supposed to `poll`
-again after that.

 [`Vec::retain_mut`]: https://doc.rust-lang.org/std/vec/struct.Vec.html#method.retain_mut

 [^algorithm]: If we did this by calling `remove` in a loop, it would take
     O(n<sup>2</sup>) time, because `remove` is O(n).
-But `retain_mut` uses
+But `retain_mut` uses a
-    a clever algorithm that walks two pointers through the `Vec` and moves each
+    clever algorithm that "walks" two pointers through the `Vec` and moves each
     element at most once.

 [`Vec::remove`]: https://doc.rust-lang.org/std/vec/struct.Vec.html#method.remove

-Having seen `Foo` above, there's nothing new here.
-From the outside, running
+There's nothing else new here.
+From the outside, running all these futures at
-all these futures at the same time seemed like magic, but on the inside, all
+the same time seemed like magic, but on the inside, all we're doing is calling
-we're doing is calling `poll` on the elements of a `Vec`.
-This is the other
+`poll` on the elements of a `Vec`.
+This is the flip side of the compromise we
-side of the compromise: It works because `poll` returns quickly, and `poll`
-knows that if it returns `Pending` we'll call it again later.
+talked about above.
+If we can trust that each call to `poll` returns quickly,
+then one loop can drive lots of futures.

-Note that we're taking a shortcut by ignoring the outputs of child
+Note that I'm taking a shortcut here by ignoring the outputs of child futures.
-futures.[^payload] We're getting away with this because we only use our version
+I'm getting away with that because we're only using `join_all` with `foo`,
-of `join_all` with `foo`, which has no output.
-The real `join_all` returns
+which has no output.
+The real `join_all` returns `Vec<F::Output>`, which
-`Vec<F::Output>`, which requires some more bookkeeping.
-This is left as an
+requires some more bookkeeping.
+This is left as an exercise for the reader, as
-exercise for the reader, as they say.
+they say.

-[^payload]: Specifically, when we call `.is_pending()` on the result of `poll`,
-    we ignore any value that `Poll::Ready` might be carrying.

-Onward!

 ## Sleep

 We're on a roll here!
 It feels like we already have everything we need to
 implement our own `sleep`:[^narrator]

-[^narrator]: Narrator: They did not have everything they needed.
+[^narrator]: We do not.

 ```rust
 LINK: Playground ## playground://async_playground/sleep_forever.rs